 Now’s when things start moving.
-Contact a local loan officer, and we’ll tell you how much house you can afford and how fast you can get there.
-You could be home in 10 days.***
+Contact a local loan officer, and you’ll find out how much house you can afford and how fast you can get there.
+By this time next month, you could be a happy homeowner.

 **Upfront fee required based on length of extended rate lock term.